 Dr. William Ojala (OWS 456, 2-5585).
 Research conducted by Dr. Ojala and his students is focused on the organic solid state.
 This summer's work will include three projects: (1) the synthesis, crystallization, and X-ray crystal structure determination of molecules designated bridge-flipped isomers, molecules differing only in the orientation of a bridge of atoms connecting two major parts of the molecule.
 Such isomers include members of the benzylideneaniline (Ar-CH=N-Ar', Ar = aryl) and arylhydrazone (Ar-CH=N-NH-Ar') families of organic compounds.
 Co-crystallization of bridge-flipped isomers (e.g. Ar-CH=N-Ar' with Ar-N=CH-Ar') may offer a means of preparing new solid materials with properties that can be adjusted by design through the solid-state incorporation of selected proportions of the isomeric compounds; (2) the synthesis of crystalline derivatives of selected monosaccharides to gain insight into the structures and properties of their biologically significant polysaccharide analogues (such as heparin); (3) the preparation of molecules designated strict isosteres, chemically different molecules with essentially identical space-filling requirements.
 Co-crystallization of these compounds offers a method for influencing the course of solid-state phase transitions one or both of the isomers may undergo.
 For all three projects, knowledge of the solid-state structures of the compounds is necessary.
 Single-crystal data sets will be collected using the diffractometers of the X-ray Crystallographic Laboratory of the University of Minnesota Chemistry Department, and subsequent structure determination and analysis will be conducted in Dr. Ojala's laboratory.
 Click here to go to Dr. Ojala's research web page.

 Dr. Lisa Prevette (OWS 455, 2-5672).
 The Prevette research group is in the area of biophysical chemistry, studying the interactions between biomaterials and biomolecules.
 In particular, we are interested in interactions that occur at the cell surface, leading to cellular internalization of drugs and genes for gene therapy.
-Students in the group learn about binding mechanisms, thermodynamics and kinetics, and the structure of biomolecules and their complexes.
+We are also studying the effect of structure on the formation of DNA complexes.
+Students in the group learn about binding mechanisms, thermodynamics and kinetics, and the structure of biomolecules and their complexes through a variety of experimental techniques.
 Click here to go to Dr. Prevette's research web page.

 Dr. Kris Wammer (OWS 457, 2-5574).
-Dr. Wammer's research focuses on the chemical and microbiological processes that affect the fate of organic contaminants in the environment.
-Students in the Wammer lab are currently working to better understand potential impacts of pharmaceutical compounds in natural waters.
-We will be working on several projects this summer.
-Our major effort will be a project examining the influence of exposure to low-level concentrations of antibiotics on antibiotic resistance levels in environmental bacteria.
-This project is in collaboration with research groups from Gustavus Adolphus College and the University of MInnesota.
-We plan to expand our current study, which has focused on the Minnesota River, and move to new sampling sites in the Mississippi River.
-We will also be studying the impacts of drinking water treatment, in particular ozonation, on macrolide antibiotics to determine if treatment results in potentially harmful byproducts.
-Finally, in a collaborative project with the Martinovic group in Biology, we will be analyzing whether certain UV filter molecules found in sunscreens break down after exposure to sunlight into products that have estrogenic activity.
+Kris Wammer is interested in the chemical and microbiological processes that affect the fate of organic contaminants in the environment.
+Students in the Wammer lab are currently involved in several projects, all of which study potential impacts of biologically active organic compounds, such as pharmaceuticals, in natural waters.
+One current project examines the influence of exposure to low-level concentrations of antibiotics on resistance levels in environmental bacteria.
+This project is in collaboration with research groups from Gustavus Adolphus College and the University of Minnesota and has a significant field-based component.
+Another project is focused on understanding the environmental photochemical degradation of veterinary steroids; this work is being done together with researchers at the University of Iowa, the University of Nevada Reno, and Duke University.
+Finally, students are studying the impacts of drinking water treatment, in particular ozonation, on macrolide antibiotics to determine if treatment results in potentially harmful byproducts.
 Click here to go to Dr. Wammer's research web page.